 The most important thing to do to pay off your debt or reach any financial goal is to simply take action, no matter how small, and to do so consistently.
 A small sum of $5 or $50 might not feel like it makes a difference right away, but when repeated a dozen times over the course of a year, it results in major progress.

 Use windfall income to your advantage.
 When you’ve got a staggering amount of debt, use windfall income (like a bonus or tax refund) towards your debt.
 This will help you get out of debt quicker and build the momentum you need to become debt free.
 For example, the upside of high tuition costs is the insane amount of tuition credits you get which will help you to start making some money.
 Use your tax refund after graduation to pay off debt.
 Your future self will thank you.

 Maggie from Northern Expenditure

 The number one thing to remember is that future you is still you!
-We often cheat our future selves because we picture some old stranger that we have no connection to.
+We often cheat our future selves because we picture some old stranger to who we don’t have a connection.
 Instead, you should focus on where you want to be financially right now and plan for that because when you reach it, you’ll still be you (certainly older, maybe wiser, but still you).

 Kate from Kate Saves

 Putting my “debt number” on paper and staring it in the face was the first step to tackling my debt and getting me on track financially.
 Next, tracking my spending and setting up a stripped-down budget were the two biggest things that helped me pay off my debt.
 Tracking my spending showed me how much money I was wasting on things that I didn’t truly need when I could have been buying my own peace of mind by paying down the debt.
 Setting up a budget that included only the essentials with very little additional spending was the thing that kept me on track and allowed me to make bigger payments.
 Now that my debt is (mostly) gone, I still track my spending and will continue to do this until I die, because it is basically my financial lifesaver.